Hello9999901/nord-theme-for-google/README.md

-# Nord Theme for Google - Designed and Created by Hello9999901
+# Nord Theme for Google Search - Designed and Created by Hello9999901

+# Yes, Google Search, not Chrome

 ### This is a singular css file that injects a nord theme on the client side of google.